Before you update, perform the following steps:

 A single publisher, such as solaris, can have multiple repository locations.
-If a publisher has more than one repository location configured, use the -F option to check whether all locations are enabled, as shown in Enabling and Disabling Publisher Origins.
 If some of the package versions required to complete the update are in different package repositories, add those package repository locations to the publisher by using additional –g options with the pkg set-publisher command as shown in Adding and Changing Publisher Origins.

 If any publisher repository locations are local to your site, you might need to add more content to those repositories.
-See Creating Package Repositories in Oracle Solaris 11.4 for instructions.
+See Copying and Creating Package Repositories in Oracle Solaris 11.3 for instructions.